w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ## Mechanism

-In Governance v1, active token holders and the council together administrate a network upgrade decision.
-No matter whether the proposal is proposed by the public (token holders) or the council, it will eventually have to go through a referendum to let all holders, weighted by stake and conviction, make the decision.
+In Governance v1, active token holders (public) and the council together administrate a network upgrade decision.
+No matter whether the proposal is proposed by the public or the council, it will eventually have to go through a referendum to let all holders, weighted by stake and conviction, make the decision.

-The Council has fulfilled its role as the representative of passive token holders (public), guardian of the treasury and initiator of legislation, but is often seen as a centralized entity.
-To further decentralize {{ pokadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, OpenGov proposes to return the responsibilities of the council back to the community.
+The Council has fulfilled its role as the representative of the public, guardian of the treasury and initiator of legislation, but is often seen as a centralized entity.
+To further decentralize
+{{ pokadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, OpenGov proposes to return the responsibilities of the council back to the public.

 OpenGov reflects its decentralised character is by: